Skip to content

 Needle Nose Pliers

-For this tutorial i am going to make the acrylic into a lotus candle holder.
+For this tutorial, I’ll show you how to turn flat acrylic pieces into a gorgeous lotus flower-shaped candle holder. 🌺

 Project pieces